 Ted Thompson graduated from pharmacy school magna cum laude 2 years ago with a Doctor of Pharmacy degree and successfully passed the licensing examination, making him a registered pharmacist.
 After graduation, Ted completed a pharmacy practice residency at a prestigious teaching hospital with a reputation for having an excellent pharmacy department and advanced clinical pharmacy services.
 Following his residency, Ted took a job as a clinical pharmacist in a community hospital in his hometown.
 In hiring Ted, the hospital pharmacy department fulfilled an interim objective toward their goal of developing contemporary pharmacy services.

 The hospital is located in a town of approximately 100,000 people, and a large portion of the population is elderly.
 Partly because of both the favorable payer mix (mostly Medicare) and the fiscal savvy of the Chief Financial Officer (CFO),1 the hospital has done very well from clinical and economic perspectives.
-The pharmacy department has a good drug distribution system and a Director of Pharmacy (DOP) who, while not trained clinically, understands the value of ...
+The pharmacy department has a good drug distribution system and a Director of Pharmacy (DOP) who, while not trained clinically, understands ...